404GamerNotFound/Scriptable-Matomo-IOS-Widgets-Stats/README.md

 # Matomo Analytics Widgets for Scriptable

 ## Overview
-This repository contains two Scriptable widgets designed to display website analytics using Matomo.
-Each widget offers different insights and data presentation styles, allowing users to keep track of their website's performance directly from their iOS home screen.
+This repository features a suite of Scriptable widgets, each uniquely crafted to display website analytics via Matomo.
+Tailored for iOS home screens, these widgets provide diverse insights and data visualization styles, ensuring a comprehensive view of website performance.

 ## Scripts Description